yaluke/Protractor/README.md

 ## Software Stack

-To provide required functionality, platform need to support fast I/O, and easy USB handling.
-First experiments with direct GPIO usage for reading encoder signals shown that signal from the encoder can be partially lost when rotating quickly as direct GPIO can handle changes up to ~10kHz.
-Much better and faster option is to use Programmable Input Output (PIO) functionality available on Raspberry Pi Pico.
+To provide the required functionality, the platform needed to support fast I/O and easy USB handling.
+Initial experiments with direct GPIO usage for reading encoder signals showed that signals could be partially lost during rapid rotation, as direct GPIO can only handle changes up to ~10kHz.
+A much better and faster option was to use the Programmable Input/Output (PIO) functionality available on the Raspberry Pi Pico.

-Initially I planned to use the simplest software option - MicroPython, but it has no direct support for USB functionality.
-Circuit Python was the second candidate, but it has no full PIO support.
-Finally I chose C++ as it has good USB support for RPi Pico (TinyUSB library) as well as PIO.
+Initially, I planned to use the simplest software option - MicroPython, but it lacked direct support for USB functionality.
+CircuitPython was the second candidate, but it didn't have full PIO support.
+Finally, I chose C++ as it offers good USB support for the Raspberry Pi Pico (TinyUSB library) as well as PIO capabilities.

-I based the implementation on hid_composite example from TinyUSB library and removed all the sub-devices from implementation except generic inout device.
-I’ve also added the code with simple class handling TM1637 based display and Encoder C++ class with PIO custom code, handling encoder signals.
+I based the implementation on the hid_composite example from the TinyUSB library and removed all sub-devices from the implementation except for the generic input/output device.
+I completed the code with a simple class handling the TM1637-based display and an Encoder C++ class with custom PIO code for handling encoder signals.

-As an IDE I’ve used Microsoft Visual Code with official Raspberry Pi Pico extension (on MacOS and Windows).
+For development, I used Microsoft Visual Studio Code with the official Raspberry Pi Pico extension (on both macOS and Windows).

 List of components:
 * Visual Studio Code (https://code.visualstudio.com/)